k98kurz/CRDTs/docs/mvmap.md

 # Multi-Value Map

-The Multi-Value Map (MVMap) is a CRDT that maintains a map of serializable values to MVRegisters that maintain serializable values.
+The Multi-Value Map (MVMap) is a CRDT that maintains a map of serializable keys to MVRegisters that maintain serializable values.

 The MVMap is a composition of the Observed-Removed Set (ORSet) and MVRegisters.
 The ORSet tracks which map keys have been added and removed.
 Each key has an